 ALBUQUERQUE, N.M.
-(KRQE) – Congratulations to finalist, Tresa VanWinkle.
-Tresa VanWinkle has been nominated for the 2022 Remarkable Women contest.
+(KRQE) – Congratulations to the winner, Tresa VanWinkle.
+Tresa VanWinkle was nominated for the 2022 Remarkable Women contest and has won.

 As a mother of two, she found her role in 1989 to provide service and care for others.
 She became a nurse and started the first nursing program at New Mexico State University in Alamogordo, NM.
 In Otero County, she worked as a nurse for home care, hospitals, and care for individuals.
 “I know I am exactly where I am supposed to be in the world doing exactly what I am supposed to be doing,” says Tresa.